Delcos/Hentai-Diffusion/README.md

 Euler ancestral provides the best results, and doesn't need to be changed.

 # Download:

+# !!!!
+IMPORTANT !!!!
+This model was built with the universal negative prompt in mind.
+The text file can be found on Huggingface as well, copy and paste or save the text file and enter it as the negaive promp, which I would suggest you save as a style in WebUI.

 Github can't host the size of the file, so drop by Huggingface to download.

 https://huggingface.co/Deltaadams/Hentai-Diffusion/tree/main